3 Day Itinerary for Rome

 Let the artists offer you their art, let the baroque fountains - the Fiumi Fountain - calm you down with their falling water, and let all the amazing smells from the local restaurants make your mouth water.

-Accommodations nearby Piazza Navona
+Accommodations near Piazza Navona

-- Argentina Residenza Style Hotel (4-star rating)
+- Argentina Residenza Style Hotel (scored highly by guests)

-Experience Piazza Navona with a tour
+Discover Piazza Navona on a tour